 you with a sufficient income.

-If you find yourself unemployed or you are getting less work you may qualify
+If you find yourself unemployed or you are getting less work than before you

-for a social welfare payment.
-You do not need to de-register
+may qualify for a jobseeker's payment.
+You do not need to

-as self-employed to get a payment.
+de-register as self-employed to get a payment.
 However you must meet the conditions that

 If you do not qualify for a social welfare payment you may be eligible to